izztwiggy/project1-castaways/README.md

-as a user I want to be able to exit to the home page at any point as a user I want to have the option to play with a friend as a user I want the option to collect lives and earn points through correct guesses Wonderful!
+as a user I want to be able to exit to the home page at any point as a user I want to have the option to play with a friend as a user I want the option to collect lives and earn points through correct guesses

+Wonderful!
 You thought through the game peices!
 You completed the hardest part!
 Great job, now the fun stuff, the toppings as they say.

  ** You are doing a great job!
 You are awesome!
-You got this! **
+You got this! ** Stretch Goals:
+    -add in lives, best 2 / 3 wins the round, if you win the round you can up a level and continue on the story timeline. if you lose, the moster eats you
+    -add Timed Play
+    -Add Double Player Version

-Once the funtionality of the game has been completed, look at the color scheme, are you going to depressed manic work to get out of the situations or are you going for a juxtapostion of cheerful light summer island colors?
+    -Once the funtionality of the game has been completed, look at the color scheme, are you going to depressed manic work to get out of the situations or are you going for a juxtapostion of cheerful light summer island colors?
 Deep and dark or light and cheery?
-//Add some audio!
+    -Add some audio!
 For each incorrect guess, make a BUZZ, correct, add a ding!
-Add a link embedded to the words definition
-Hints!
+    -At the end of the game - display the word definition -Hints!
 Everyone loves a good hint now and again, add an optional hint button. (they only get one per game! *maybe 2 if you're feeling generous)
+    -Let player Choose their monster image
+    -Levels: Take user on story timeline, with each new level = new background

 Steps to create game:
+Part One is functionality
+Part Two is design

+Part 1----------------------------------------------------------------------
+Step 1 =
 In your js file:
-Step.1a =
     -create list of 10 words in array and assign it to the variable of wordsList -then create a random number generator from 0 to the length of random word array -1 -then use the random generator to randomly select a word from the array -have user enter an inputed guess with prompt, change their answer to lowercase to match with the wordsList case -write simple checker to see if the guessed letter is in the random word -create a placeholder array to display the placeholders for each character of the random word, it should be the same length as the word.
     -Have user input a guess, loop through each position in the chosen word, if the letter matches the guess, change the placeholder in the display array to match the letter in the correct position

-Step 1.b
-continually ask for guesses until the full word has been guessed use a while loop to iniate the guess
+    -continually ask for guesses until the full word has been guessed -use a while loop to iniate the guess

 Step 2 = Great you made game work in the console!
 Now get that game State working. :)
 2.a Create a gameState Object to hold the main components of the game